-John Beck works on twentieth century British and American literature and art.
+I work mainly on twentieth century British and American literature and visual culture.

-I have supervised 12 PhDs to completion and have served as external examiner of PhDs at a number of universities, including Cambridge, Manchester, and Nottingham.
-I am currently external examiner for the MA in Global Media and Culture at Keele University and have served as external examiner for undergraduate literature programmes at the University of East Anglia and the University of Kent.
+I have supervised 14 PhDs to completion on a wide range of subjects in English and American literature and culture.
+I have served as external examiner of PhDs at a number of universities, including Cambridge, Manchester, and Nottingham.
+I have served as external examiner for MSc programmes in American Literature and in Cultural Studies at the University of Edinburgh, and for undergraduate literature programmes at the University of East Anglia, the University of Kent, and Durham University.

 For details of all my research outputs, visit my WestminsterResearch profile.